TRAFFIC SIGNALS: THE YELLOW TRAP DANGER

 - NEVER wait in an intersection to turn left.

-- If you find yourself waiting in the intersection when the yellow and red appear, keep waiting for gaps in oncoming
+- If you find yourself waiting in the intersection when the yellow and red appear, keep waiting for

 - Report any yellow trap sequence you see happen as a signal failure.
-You may see a car inexplicably turn in front of you when
+You may see a car inexplicably

-you have a circular green, or a circular green plus an arrow.
-You also might see a car with a red light waiting in the
+turn in front of you when you have a circular green, or a circular green plus an arrow.
+You also might

-intersection to turn through a stream of traffic coming toward it.
+toward it.
 Also note the location for your future driving reference.

 - If you see all of these, prepare to avoid a car turning across you: